phac-nml/irida/doc/user/tutorials/sharing/index.md

 In order to share data from a project, you **must** have the **Manager** role on the project.
 The **Manager** role implies ownership of the data contained in the project.
 You can find out if you have the **Manager** role by looking at the [project members section][project-members].

+You can share data with collaborators in IRIDA in two ways: to an individual user account, or to a group of user accounts.

-If the person you want to share with within IRIDA does not have a user account, you must also have permission to create a user account for that user.
+If the individual person you want to share with within IRIDA does not have a user account, you must also have permission to create a user account for that user.
 If you do not, then you'll need to contact someone who has permissions to create user accounts.

 * TOC
 {:toc}